Murder of Brooke Hart and the lynching of Thomas Harold Thurmond and John M. Holmes: Aftermath

 The bodies of Thurmond and Holmes were left hanging for approximately 45 minutes, until they were cut down by police officials.
-Thurmond was buried in an unmarked plot in Oak Hill Memorial Park on November 29, the same cemetery where Brooke had been buried on November 27.
+Thurmond was buried in an unmarked plot in Oak Hill Memorial Park on November 29, the cemetery where Brooke had been buried on November 27.
 Holmes was cremated at Oak Hill on November 29.

 According to the San Francisco Chronicle, on December 2, after a special meeting of the city council heard testimony in support of leaving the cork elm tree as a monument and warning to evildoers, the council approved the cutting down of the tree by city workers.
 Police were required to keep off a crowd of souvenir hunters seeking a twig or branch of the infamous "gallows tree", the bark and lower branches having been hacked and stripped for mementos.

 Impact of the case

 The lynching was unique in American political and criminal justice history because of the involvement of a state governor, and the eagerness by civic and business leaders and law enforcement, to allow the extrajudicial killings of two men who had not been indicted, arraigned, tried, or sentenced for the crime in a court of law.
 Many modern historians conclude that the two men were indeed guilty.